 Thank you to Store Safe Self Storage in Camarillo for your kind donation of a storage unit in 2021!
 This additional and convenient storage space will allow us to fulfill more veterans’ wishes in 2021.
 We will be able to further effectively connect our generous community members to our veterans in need.

 Giving Me Independence with Medical Equipment

-One of the social workers with whom we are frequently in contact has two more disabled, recently-housed veteran clients each in need of an electric scooter.
+One of the social workers with whom we are frequently in contact has two more disabled, recently-housed veteran clients each in need of electric mobility devices.
 Currently, it is very difficult for both veterans to access nearby grocery stores and places of essential businesses.